Azure/communication-ui-library/docs/releases/updating-npm-publishing-credentials.md

 # Troubleshooting
 1. If you experience a 401 error, try rotating AZURE_SDK_RELEASE_PIPELINE_DEVOPS_TOKEN and rerun the job.
-If you still see the error, rotate the AZURESDKPARTNERDROPS_SERVICE_PRINCIPAL_KEY.
+If you still see the error, update the AZURESDKPARTNERDROPS_SERVICE_PRINCIPAL_KEY.
 You can get this key from the [kv](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/resource/subscriptions/a18897a6-7e44-457d-9260-f2854c0aca42/resourceGroups/AzureSDKEng/providers/Microsoft.KeyVault/vaults/azuresdkpartnerdrops-kv).